uk27/OnlineRecommender/Tutorial-2.md

 	<img src="https://github.com/uk27/OnlineRecommender/blob/master/images/Terminate.png" alt="alt text" width="700" height="200" >

+##Classification Tutorials: Second & Third Tutorials
+This pair of tutorials will go through two separate classification systems and evaluate the model for each, comparing the results on one set of data.
+Classifiers take predictor variables and outcome variables specified by the user, and return a system for predicting future outcomes with those predictor variables.

-## Second Tutorial: Naive Bayes Model
+## First Classification Tutorial: Naive Bayes Model

-> Problem Statement

-Naive Bayes is a simple technique for constructing classifiers: models that assign class labels to problem instances, represented as vectors of feature values, where the class labels are drawn from some finite set.
+Naive Bayes is the first model used in this tutorial.
+It is a simple technique for constructing classifiers: models that assign class labels to problem instances, represented as vectors of feature values, where the class labels are drawn from some finite set.
 It is not a single algorithm for training such classifiers, but a family of algorithms based on a common principle: all naive Bayes classifiers assume that the value of a particular feature is independent of the value of any other feature, given the class variable.

+> Import any necessary libraries.
+Set spark context.

 ```Python
 #Import any necessary libraries
 import os
 from pyspark import SparkConf, SparkContext